(16th Week in Ordinary Time – Wednesday)

 A Reading from the Holy Gospel according to Matthew 20:20-28

-The mother of the sons of Zebedee approached Jesus with her sons and did him homage, wishing to ask him for something.
-He said to her, “What do you wish?”
-She answered him, “Command that these two sons of mine sit, one at your right and the other at your left, in your Kingdom.”
-Jesus said in reply, “You do not know what you are asking.
-Can you drink the chalice that I am going to drink?”
-They said to him, “We can.”
-He replied, “My chalice you will indeed drink, but to sit at my right and at my left, this is not mine to give but is for those for whom it has been prepared by my Father.”
-When the ten heard this, they became indignant at the two brothers.
-But Jesus summoned them and said, “You know that the rulers of the Gentiles lord it over them, and the great ones make their authority over them felt.
-But it shall not be so among you.
-Rather, whoever wishes to be great among you shall be your servant; whoever wishes to be first among you shall be your slave.
-Just so, the Son of Man did not come to be served but to serve and to give his life as a ransom for many.”
+20 Then the mother of the sons of Zeb’edee came up to him, with her sons, and kneeling before him she asked him for something.
+21 And he said to her, “What do you want?”
+She said to him, “Command that these two sons of mine may sit, one at your right hand and one at your left, in your kingdom.”
+22 But Jesus answered, “You do not know what you are asking.
+Are you able to drink the cup that I am to drink?”
+They said to him, “We are able.”
+23 He said to them, “You will drink my cup, but to sit at my right hand and at my left is not mine to grant, but it is for those for whom it has been prepared by my Father.”
+24 And when the ten heard it, they were indignant at the two brothers.
+25 But Jesus called them to him and said, “You know that the rulers of the Gentiles lord it over them, and their great men exercise authority over them.
+26 It shall not be so among you; but whoever would be great among you must be your servant, 27 and whoever would be first among you must be your slave; 28 even as the Son of man came not to be served but to serve, and to give his life as a ransom for many.”

 —The Gospel of the Lord.